Indian Super League: Ownership

-Just like the Indian Premier League, the Indian Super League has a similar ownership model where the teams are owned by prominent businessmen, as well as celebrity owners from Bollywood and Cricket.
-The Indian Super League owners act as the competition's "League Partners".
-British professional services group, Ernst & Young, were hired to draw up a criterion for the team bidding process and they were required to approve the potential owners.
+The Indian Super League has a similar ownership model where the teams are owned by prominent businessmen, as well as celebrity owners from Bollywood and cricket.
+The Indian Super League owners act as the league partners.
+British professional services group Ernst & Young were hired to draw up a criterion for the bidding process and approve the potential owners.
 In April 2014 the owners were announced.
 Bollywood stars such as Ranbir Kapoor, John Abraham, and Salman Khan were bid winners, as well as cricket stars Sachin Tendulkar and Sourav Ganguly.
 Football clubs such as Atlético Madrid and Shillong Lajong were also bid winners.

-Despite careful selection, the Indian Super League has had trouble in the past with team ownership.
-In August 2014, two months before the inaugural season, Sun Group, the owners of the Bangalore franchise, dropped out of the competition after the competition rejected their potential tie-up with then I-League club Bengaluru FC.
+Despite careful selection, the Indian Super League has had trouble with team ownership.
+In August 2014, two months before the inaugural season, Sun Group, the owners of the Bangalore franchise, dropped out after the competition rejected their potential tie-up with then I-League club Bengaluru.
 Later that month, it was announced that another Bollywood star, Abhishek Bachchan, would take over the last franchise spot and move the team from Bangalore to Chennai.

-The competition had its first ownership switch within a team on 1 June 2016 when the Kerala Blasters announced their new ownership structure.
-Along with Sachin Tendulkar, the team brought in businessman Nimmagadda Prasad and film stars Allu Aravind, Chiranjeevi, and Nagarjuna after PVP Ventures withdrew their stake in the team.
-Later in 2018 Tendulkar sold off his shares to the majority stakeholders in the club.
+The competition had its first ownership switch on 1 June 2016, when Kerala Blasters announced their new ownership structure.
+Along with Sachin Tendulkar, they brought in businessman Nimmagadda Prasad and film stars Allu Aravind, Chiranjeevi, and Nagarjuna after PVP Ventures withdrew their stake in the team.
+In 2018, Tendulkar sold off his shares to the majority stakeholders in the club.